|318.01||ORGANIZATION; SCOPE OF BUSINESS.|

 The term "declaration of trust" as used in this section means the declaration of trust, business trust instrument, trust indenture, contract of custodianship, or other instrument pursuant to which such association is organized.
 Every such association organized after April 20, 1961, for the purpose of transacting business in this state shall, prior to transacting any business in this state, file in the Office of the Secretary of State a true and correct copy of the "declaration of trust" under which the association proposes to conduct its business.
 The copy shall also contain a statement that the true and correct copy of the "declaration of trust" is being filed in the Office of the Secretary of State of the state of Minnesota pursuant to this chapter and shall also include the full name and street address of an agent of the business trust in this state.
 That agent shall be the agent for service of process which shall be made pursuant to the provisions of section 543.08.
 The "declaration of trust" may provide that the duration of such association shall be perpetual.
-Upon the filing of the copy of the "declaration of trust," the association is authorized to transact business in this state; provided that all other applicable laws have been complied with.
+Upon the filing of the copy of the "declaration of trust," the secretary of state shall issue to such association, or to the trustees named in the said "declaration of trust," or to the persons or parties to the "declaration of trust," a certificate showing that such "declaration of trust" has been duly filed; whereupon, such association in its name shall be authorized to transact business in this state; provided that all other applicable laws have been complied with.
 The "declaration of trust" may be amended as provided in the "declaration of trust" or in any amendments thereto but a true and correct copy of all amendments to the "declaration of trust," shall be filed in the Office of the Secretary of State and all amendments shall become effective at the time of said filing.
 When such copy of the "declaration of trust" and any amendments thereto shall have been filed in the Office of the Secretary of State it shall constitute public notice as to the purposes and manner of the business to be engaged in by such association.

-Any such association heretofore or hereafter organized shall be a business trust and a separate unincorporated association, not a partnership, joint-stock association, agency, or any other relation except a business trust.
+Any such association heretofore or hereafter organized shall be a business trust and a separate unincorporated legal entity, not a partnership, joint-stock association, agency, or any other relation except a business trust.
 A business trust is also known as a common law trust and Massachusetts trust for doing business.

 Any such association heretofore or hereafter organized shall have the power in its name: